 Your employer may not discriminate against an applicant or employee simply because he or she has claimed workers’ compensation in the past.
 Once you are injured, your employer is required to report your wages or other compensation, as well as changes to your work status related to your injuries.

-The team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, is dedicated to helping anyone who is suffering from on-the-job injuries.
+The New York City construction accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are dedicated to helping anyone who is suffering from on-the-job injuries.
 We want to fight to make sure the right parties are held accountable for your injuries, and that you get the compensation you deserve.
 If you or a loved one has been injured at a construction site, don’t delay.
 Call us at (212) 986-7353 for a free consultation.